This post may contain affiliate links. Please read my disclosure policy.

 If you suffer from seasonal-cravings, then these cookies may cure your fall affliction!
 I don’t normally think about cookies all year long, but around Labor Day I realize the holidays will be here soon and I’ll be in “full-on-baking” mode.
 That doesn’t give me much time to try new things because everybody wants the same old fudge and toffee and decorated Christmas trees 🙂 But this year my holiday cookie recipients will be asking for these babies because they’re soft and full of amazing spices like cinnamon, ginger, cloves and pumpkin.
 My culinary consultants (a/k/a favorite taste-testers) actually said these are the best soft cookie they’ve ever eaten.
 They are often very kind with their praises but I’m told they devoured this entire batch of 40 sandwich cookies in record time.

-Don’t leave the windows open while baking these cookies.
-Your neighbors will be at your door in no time.
-They smell heavenly!
 I’m sharing three recipes with you today.
 The Soft Ginger-Molasses Cookies (you gotta make these!), the Pumpkin Butter (great on toast or bagels), and one for the Pumpkin Butter Buttercream frosting.
+All three recipes are winners.
 Enjoy!

 - 1 cup unsalted butter, room temperature